gilbertginsberg/awesome-small-dev-shops/README.md

 > A curated list of awesome small dev shops (<= 30 employees).

-**awesome small dev shops** exists because you need a list of the best small dev shops in the world.
+The **awesome small dev shops** list exists because you need a list of the best small dev shops in the world.
 This list benefits you if you're:

 * a company of any kind (startup, medium-sized business, corporation, etc.) in need of exquisite software expertise
 * a software developer searching for a software development job at an awesome small dev shop